fluidblue/passdeposit/README.md

 # PassDeposit

-PassDeposit is a highly secure online password manager.
+PassDeposit is a simple and secure online password manager.
 It allows you to store and access your passwords online.

 You may be asking yourself: Can I trust PassDeposit?
 Yes you can!